top of page

 Participation requirements: You are obliged to bring your own laptop and personal work tools at your responsibility.
 Travel insurance for foreign and local students is obligatory.
 Please read and accept the terms and conditions for participation to ECOWEEK 2026 in the registration form.

 ECOWEEK 2026 workshops are suitable for students, young and established professionals in the disciplines of Architecture, Design, Landscape Architecture, Industrial Design, Planning, Visual Communication, Graphic Design, History, Media, Agronomists and Medicine.
 Other professions are also welcome to join and experience working with these disciplines in interdisciplinary teams.
 ECOWEEK activity is best for graduate or undergraduate students in second year or higher.
 Participation in the workshops requires a time commitment.
-Please allocate this time for yourself.
-More details in the instructions and guidelines of each event.
+Please allocate this time for yourself in order to be present and active in your workshop group.
+Specific instructions and guidelines for each group will be handed by the workshop coordinators.